 This problem is experiencing renewed interest in the algorithmic community because of new applications spurring from Web search-engines.
-Think to the auto-completion feature currently offered by mayor search engines Google, Bing and Yahoo, in their search bars: It is a prefix search executed on-the-fly over millions of strings, using the query pattern typed by the user as the string to search.
+Think to the auto-completion feature currently offered by major search engines Google, Bing and Yahoo, in their search bars: It is a prefix search executed on-the-fly over millions of strings, using the query pattern typed by the user as the string to search.
 The dictionary typically consists of the most recent and the most frequent queries issued by other users.
 This problem is made challenging by the size of the dictionary and by the time constraints imposed by the patience of the users.
 In this chapter we will describe many different solutions to this problem of increasing sophistication and efficiency both in time, space and I/O complexities.

 The prefix-search problem.
-Given a dictionary $\mathcal{D}$ consisting of n strings of total length N, drawn from an alphabet of size $\sigma$ , the problem consists of preprocessing $\mathcal{D}$ in order to retrieve (or just count) the strings of $\mathcal{D}$ that have P as a prefix.
+Given a dictionary \mathcal{D} consisting of n strings of total length N, drawn from an alphabet of size σ , the problem consists of preprocessing \mathcal{D} in order to retrieve (or just count) the strings of \mathcal{D} that have P as a prefix.

-We mention two other typical string queries which are the exact search and the substring search within the dictionary strings in $\mathcal{D}$ .
-The former is best addressed via hashing because of its simplicity and practical speed; Chapter 8 will detail several hashing solutions.
+We mention two other typical string queries which are the exact search and the substring search within the dictionary strings in \mathcal{D} .
+The former is best addressed via hashing because of its simplicity and practical speed; Chapter 8 has already detailed several hashing solutions.
 The latter problem is more sophisticated and finds application in computational genomics and asian search engines, just to cite a few.
 It consists of finding all positions where the query-pattern P occurs as a substring of the dictionary strings.
 Surprisingly enough, it does exist a simple algorithmic reduction from substring search to prefix search over the set of all suffixes of the dictionary strings.
-This reduction will be introduced.
+This reduction will be commented in Chapter 10 where the Suffix Array and the Suffix Tree data structures will be introduced.
 As a result, we can conclude that the prefix search is the backbone of other important search problems on strings, so the data structures introduced in this chapter offer applications which go far beyond the simple ones discussed below.